lucchesi-sec/powershell-automation/docfx_project/api/scripts/administration/Get-ADUserActivityReport.md

 Generates comprehensive Active Directory user activity reports with security insights.

 ## Description
 This script creates detailed reports on user activity, including logon patterns, failed attempts, account changes, and security events.
-It supports multiple output formats and can be scheduled for regular execution to provide insights for security monitoring, compliance auditing, and user behavior analysis in an enterprise environment.
+It supports multiple output formats and can be scheduled for regular execution to provide insights for security monitoring, compliance auditing, and user behavior analysis in a production environment.

 ## Syntax
 ```powershell